MicrosoftDocs/azure-devops-docs/docs/manual-test/getting-started/how-long-to-keep-test-results.md

 ---
 title: Manage how long to keep test results in VSTS
-description: Manage how long VSTS keeps you test results ms.assetid: 7a9e6fbe-bdd0-4cb5-8e57-f4d8d2126218 ms.prod: devops ms.technology: devops-test
+description: Manage how long VSTS keeps your manual test results by clearing test results that you do not need anymore or when you delete your builds ms.assetid: 7a9e6fbe-bdd0-4cb5-8e57-f4d8d2126218 ms.prod: devops ms.technology: devops-test